mbeckersys/gnatprove_unitstats/README.md

 # gnatprove_unitstats
-This Python script parses the JSON output from GNATprove runs, and computes statistics per unit/package, that can be presented either in a tabular view, or in machine-readable JSON format.
+This is a Python script that parses the JSON output from GNATprove runs, and computes statistics per unit/package, that can be presented either in a tabular view, or in machine-readable JSON format.
+It can also be called directly from GNAT Programming Studio by using the Plug-in that is included here.

 ## Usage

+### Standalone use of the script

 ```
 gnatprove_unitstats.py -t --sort=coverage,success,props --table $OBJ1